Civic

 Preservation Facility

-The building complex consists of two boxes arranged around a central circulation spine providing flexible access to records storage on one side and records management and preservation on the other
+The building complex comprises two boxes arranged around a central circulation spine, which offers flexible access to records storage on one side and records management and preservation on the other

-The facade of the records storage box references the Australian landscape by depicting a weathered, uneven, randomly disposed and sunburnt surface that may evoke a granite outcrop catching a rising or setting sun.
-The key element in preserving the nation’s records, the passage of time, is suggested by this reference to the ancient landscape.
+The facade of the records storage box draws inspiration from the Australian landscape, featuring a weathered, uneven, and randomly textured surface that evokes a granite outcrop illuminated by a rising or setting sun.
+This reference to the ancient landscape symbolises the key element in preserving the nation’s records: the passage of time.

 Records Management Building